apache/superset/docs/security.rst

 .. image:: _static/img/create_role.png
    :scale: 50 %

+Note that when using ``caravel load_examples``, permission properties such as the above are not created automatically for the tables in the example datasets.
+However when adding new tables, such properties are created, allowing roles to be assigned permissions to access them.

 This new window allows you to give this new role a name, attribute it to users and select the tables in the ``Permissions`` dropdown.
 To select the data